kubernetes-sigs/kubespray/docs/standalone-kubelet-crio.md

 version: 0.1.0
 hostname: localhost.localdomain
 key: 1537370096
-$ crictl pods
+$ sudo crictl pods # note the created pod ID
+$ sudo crictl inspectp <pod_id> # check if the pod's network uses the host IP(s) and has the same interfaces
-$ crictl ps
+$ sudo crictl ps
-$ crictl stats
-$ crictl info # note: the networking is not ready yet for this guide :-(
+$ sudo crictl info
 ```
 Note, there is no kubectl CLI available for the standalone kubelet.
+You should also ingore CNI config related errors reported by kubelet and crio services
+as we do not need CNI plugins for this example.

 * Reset the deployment to try it from the scratch:
 ```